octobercms/docs/3.x/tailor/components/section.md

 ---
 # Section

 The `section` component defines a website section with a supporting entry.
+This section will be used when previewing the entry from the backend panel.

 ## Available Properties